Chir0student/AppAddict-Rasticrac/README.md

 	- Core script updated to Rasticrac 3.0.2

 - v3.1a5
+	- iTunes locator works now!
+(Although, commented out, due to the fact it's not needed yet)
 	- Added dumpdecrypted in the script (so much faster than the GDB!)
 	- ASLR issues!!!
 (The script works partially because of ASLR - it cracks apps with no ASLR, just fine!)
 	- Need further testing with it!